Skip to main contentSkip to search

 Ontario uses an invitation-based funding model unique in Canada.
 Children receive invitations based on waitlist position, not clinical urgency or age.

 Result: A 3-year-old diagnosed today waits 5+ years for an invitation regardless of clinical need.
 By age 8-10, they have missed the critical 0-6 window.
-Other provinces use needs-based systems prioritizing urgency and age.
+Program rules elsewhere differ, but are not used here as evidence of superior access or outcomes.

 ProvinceAnnual Funding